-Basis of Presentation
+Basis of Presentation and Principles of Consolidation

-The condensed consolidated financial statements include the accounts of FibroGen, its wholly owned subsidiaries and its majority-owned subsidiaries, FibroGen Europe and FibroGen China Anemia Holdings, Ltd. All inter-company transactions and balances have been eliminated in consolidation.
-We operate in one segment-the discovery, development and commercialization of novel therapeutics to treat serious unmet medical needs.
+The condensed consolidated financial statements include the accounts of FibroGen, its wholly owned subsidiaries and its majority-owned subsidiaries, FibroGen Europe Oy and FibroGen China Anemia Holdings, Ltd. ("FibroGen China").
+All inter-company transactions and balances have been eliminated in consolidation.
+The Company operates in one segment - the discovery, development and commercialization of novel therapeutics to treat serious unmet medical needs.

-The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial reporting and the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") and, therefore, do not include all information and footnote disclosures normally included in the annual consolidated financial statements.
-The December 31, 2014 condensed consolidated balance sheet data contained within this Form 10-Q was derived from audited consolidated financial statements included in our Form 10-K for the year ended December 31, 2014, but does not include all disclosures required by accounting principles generally accepted in the United States.
+The unaudited condensed consolidated financial statements and related disclosures have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") applicable to interim financial reporting and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X of the United States ("U.S.") Securities and Exchange Commission ("SEC") and, therefore, do not include all information and footnote disclosures normally included in the annual consolidated financial statements.
+The December 31, 2015 condensed consolidated balance sheet data contained within this Form 10-Q was derived from audited consolidated financial statements included in the Company's Annual Report on Form 10-K filed with the SEC for the year ended December 31, 2015 (the "2015 Form 10-K"), but does not include all disclosures required by U.S. GAAP.